THE

 Vanessa Hollingshead

-Set against a rapidly changing America, with civil rights erupting and Vietnam looming, we follow Hollingshead, armed with 5000 hits of pure LSD stashed in a mayonnaise jar and a belief he can save the world.
+Set against a rapidly changing America — civil rights erupting and Vietnam looming — we follow Hollingshead, armed with 5000 hits of pure LSD stashed in a mayonnaise jar and a conviction he can change the world.

 Dr. Timothy Leary